Nativity Set Activities to Keep Christ in Christmas

 - Angels spread the news of the birth of Jesus.
 Go and tell others about the reason for Christmas.

-Prepare for Christmas with Advent-ure
+Prepare to Keep Christ in Christmas with Advent-ure

 As Christmas draws near there’s more than gift lists to prepare.
 We need to realize how long people waited for Jesus to come.
 We also need to prepare our hearts.
 One way is with an advent wreath.
 Advent begins December 3rd, so prepare ahead by making plans to focus on Jesus during December.
 It can be fun to light an advent wreath each day.
 Each candle has a name and meaning that inspire us to act on the word.